geoschem/GCHP/docs/source/user-guide/plotting-output.rst

 -------

 Panoply is useful for quick and easy viewing of GCHP output.
-Panoply is a grahpical program for plotting geo-referenced data like GCHP's output.
+Panoply is a graphical program for plotting geo-referenced data like GCHP's output.
 It is an intuitive program and it is easy to set up.

 .. image:: /_static/panoply_example.png